House of the Dragon finale review: The War of the Dragons beginsOct 26 | 5 min read

 Beginning at the peak of the Targaryen dynasty's rule with King Viserys in the Iron Throne, the show has been described as "Succession meets Game of Thrones" as it follows the family's inner turmoil and deadly rivalries.

-If you liked Game of Thrones, you will love House of the Dragon, which will be available to watch weekly on Sky Atlantic with NOW on Mondays.
+If you liked Game of Thrones, you will love House of the Dragon - every episode of season 1 is now available to stream on Sky Atlantic with NOW.

 The series has already been a huge hit with viewers as over 4 million watched the first episode, making it the biggest ever US launch on Sky and the biggest ever premiere on Sky Atlantic.